USC vs. UCLA: Which College to Choose?

 Not sure whether to choose between USC or UCLA?
 Read on to figure out which school is best for you!

-Many students often pit institutions against each other, such as the University of Southern California (USC) and the University of California, Los Angeles (UCLA).
-It can be difficult for ambitious students to choose between USC vs. UCLA.
+Many students compare institutions against each other, such as the UC schools, including the University of Southern California (USC) and the University of California, Los Angeles (UCLA).
 However, whether you want to attend USC or UCLA, you should be aware that both universities have stellar reputations as top-rated institutions.

 While USC is a private research university known for its arts, technology, and business programs, UCLA is a famous public university with extensive athletics achievements.
 UCLA’s schools of business, engineering, law, and medicine are also well-known and highly ranked.